jeffThompson/CollisionDetection/BookMarkdownFiles/poly-circle.md

+<figcaption>Note what happens when the circle is inside<br>the polygon: we'll fix that later.</figcaption>

-## POLYGON/CIRCLE
+# POLYGON/CIRCLE
-To test if a circle has collided with a polygon, we can simplify the problem to a series of Line/Circle collisions, one for each side of the polygon.
-Since we've already covered the steps to go through the vertices as lines, and Line/Circle collisions, let's just look at the full example.
+To test if a circle has collided with a polygon, we can simplify the problem to a series of [Line/Circle](line-circle.php) collisions, one for each side of the polygon.
+Since we've already covered the steps to go through the vertices as lines, and [Line/Circle](line-circle.php) collisions, let's just look at the test for each side:

+    boolean collision = lineCircle(vc.x,vc.y, vn.x,vn.y, cx,cy,r);
+    if (collision) return true;

+Cool!
+We can build on previous code this way, allowing flexible, complex code to emerge from simpler pieces.

+Here's the full example:

 	float cx = 0;    // position of the circle
 	float cy = 0;